We’ve all learned a lot from watching TV host Shelley Craft.

 Q. you ever have a ‘baby brain’ moment?

 A. Soooo many!
 Eadie is now two years old and I really just feel like the fog is lifting.
 My memory is terrible and I certainly credit baby brain for that!

 Q. What has been the most surprising part of parenting for you?

 A. I think I am most surprised about how much fun we have together.
 The girls really are my best friends and I adore their company.
 I guess I thought ‘parenting’ would be more about setting the rules and educating which is certainly a rewarding part of being a mum.
 I never guessed it would be so much fun.

-Q. My oldest is off to school next year – is your little one starting as well?
+Q. Is your little one starting school soon?
 How do you think you’ll feel sending her off on her first day?

 A. Milla is 4 in August, so I won’t send her to school until the following year.
 Both the girls go to day care a few days a week and they absolutely love it, so I have no hesitation about the school years for them.
 I guess it does signal that they are growing up but again, each stage has its challenges and rewards too.

 Q. What advice do you have for new mums?